Listen: Joe Brumm chats to Justin Rouillon about his hit creation Bluey, modern fatherhood and the beauty of Brisbane.

 “That episode involves taking some pretty big risks.
 Like a few other episodes the leading character in that episode is the dad, and it’s his story.
 When you do that every one shouts at you saying you can’t have the adult as the leading character in a kids show”.

-“We had to trust ourselves that we could and it won’t exclude the kids, and I think it’s worked.”
+“We had to trust ourselves that we could do that and it wouldn’t exclude the kids, and I think it’s worked.”

 “When you think kids cartoons is this other world of parenting, I wanted to put in what it’s actually like – it’s a lot of work but it’s really rewarding.”

-Brisbane Bluey fans have also been wowed by the way the city has been recreated in cartoon form.
-The artwork is astounding, and the show features well known locations such as New Farm Park, Southbank, The Powerhouse, and landmarks like the Riverside Expressway and the Sky Needle.
+Bluey fans in Brisbane have also been wowed by the way the city has been recreated in cartoon form.
+The artwork is as close to ‘for real life’ as you can get, featuring well known locations like New Farm Park, Southbank, The Powerhouse, and landmarks like the Riverside Expressway and the Sky Needle.
 Bluey is produced locally by Ludo Studios in their Fortitude Valley office, with Brisbane crew and talent.

 New episodes of Bluey will launch on Monday April 1st at 8am on ABC KIDS, and will be available afterwards on ABC iview, and the iview app.